Senate slog to pass infrastructure bill goes on over weekend | Politics

 - United States

-The measure would provide what Biden has called a "historic investment" in public works programs, from roads and bridges to broadband internet access, drinking water, and more.
-In a rare stroke of bipartisanship, Republicans joined Democrats to advance the measure and more votes are expected Sunday.
+The measure would provide what Biden has called a “historic investment” in public works programs, from roads and bridges to broadband internet access, drinking water and more.
+In a rare stroke of bipartisanship, Republicans joined Democrats on Saturday to advance the measure and more votes are expected Sunday.
 If approved, the bill would go to the House.

 Despite the overwhelming support, momentum has dragged as a few Republican senators refused to yield 30 hours of required debate before the next set of procedural votes, which could delay swift passage of the package and result in a dayslong slog.